 - Premium Processing Fee: Either you or the employer.
 If paid by you, the employer needs to prove that it was expedited strictly for personal reasons and not for the benefit of the petitioning employer.

 - Visa Fee: This fee involved with attaining your H-1B visa at the U.S. consulate is the petitioner’s expense.

 Does Premium Processing Help My Chances?

 As previously stated, premium processing is a service provided by the USCIS that shortens the processing time for your I-129 petition to 15 calendar days for an H-1B visa fee of $1,410.

-However, this cost has not been included in the mandatory H1B visa fees 2017 because it is optional and is usually not recommended for most H1B cases.
+However, this cost has not been included in the mandatory H-1B visa fees for 2019 because it is optional and is usually not recommended for most H-1B cases.
 This is due to the fact that opting for premium processing does not increase your chances of selection or approval.
-It also does not change your earliest employment start date: October 1, 2017.
+It also does not change your earliest employment start date: October 1, 2018.